 4. Promotes learning & data-driven decision making

-We hope our article stimulates curiosity and inquiry about M&E and inspires you and your organisation to make it an integral part of all your projects and your internal operations.
+We hope our article stimulates curiosity and inquiry about M&E and inspires you and your organisation to make it an integral part of your projects and internal operations.

 Got a point or two to add to the list?
 Send them our way!